 You have a good reason to be angry, but it is time to let your lawyer handle the case.

-3. Get advice from an an experienced attorney
+Get advice from an attorney with experience representing victims of Ponzi schemes

 Ponzi scheme victims need legal representation.
 While law enforcement officials, prosecutors, and securities regulators play a vital role in helping victims get justice, none of them will be focused on ensuring that you can maximize your financial recovery.